frankburgs/main/notes/notes_network.md

 # Protocols
 - Internet Protocol (IP) adds addressing so data can be routed to intended destination.

-## UDP
-- Fast with loss tolerance.
-- Low overhead, does not require acknowledgements.
-- Does not resend lost data, delivers data as it arrives.

-## Transmission Control Protocol (TCP)
-- Reliable guaranteed delivery, proper order of data assembly.
-- Responsible for tracking all the network connections between a user’s device and multiple destinations.
-- HTTP via TCP uses sequence numbers is segments of information to know if data is missing.
-- Delivers data in sequenced order and resends lost data.

 ## IP addresses
 - Static are manually assigned.
 - Network servers or devices that have specific protocol settings often use static.